-\textbf{Block-NeRFs} \cite{2022blocknerf} (February 2022) performed city-scale NeRF based reconstruction from 2.8 million street-level images.
-Such large scale outdoor dataset posed problems such as transient appearance and objects.
-Each Individual Block-NeRF was built on mip-NeRF \cite{2021mipnerf} by using its IPE and NeRF-W\cite{nerf2020_nerfw} by using its appearance latent code optimization.
+\textbf{Block-NeRFs} \cite{2022blocknerf} (February 2022) performed city-scale NeRF-based reconstruction from 2.8 million street-level images.
+Such large-scale outdoor datasets posed problems, such as transient appearance and moving objects.
+Each individual Block-NeRF was built on mip-NeRF \cite{2021mipnerf} by using its IPE, and NeRF-W\cite{nerf2020_nerfw} by using its appearance latent code optimization.
 Moreover, the authors used semantic segmentation to mask out transient objects such as pedestrians and cars during NeRF training.
-A visibility MLP was trained in parallel, supervised using the transitivity function (\ref{eq:transmisivity}) and the density value generated by the NeRF MLP.
-These were used to discard low visibility Block-NeRFs.
-Neighbourhoods were divided into blocks, on which a Block-NeRF was trained.
-These blocks were assigned with overlap, and images were sampled from overlapping Block-NeRFs and composited using inverse distance weighting after an appearance code matching optimization.
+A visibility MLP was trained in parallel, supervised using the transitivity function Eq. (\ref{eq:transmisivity}) and the density value generated by the NeRF MLP.
+These were used to discard low-visibility Block-NeRFs.
+Neighborhoods were divided into blocks, on which a Block-NeRF was trained.
+These blocks were assigned with an overlap, and images were sampled from overlapping Block-NeRFs and composited using inverse distance weighting after an appearance code matching optimization.